tinkerbell/hook/README.md

   This is an implementation to validate that the model works (it does!! this is why we are here)
 * Looking at the CI/CD build time for OSIE is ~1h on average
 * The building process is not standardised, which is critical for an open-source project because it causes friction for contributors.
-  This project, as highlighted later in this page, uses [LinuxKit](https://github.com/linuxkit/linuxkit) a tool provided by Docker, now part of the Linux Computing Foundation.
+  This project, as highlighted later in this page, uses [LinuxKit] a tool provided by Docker, now part of the Linux Computing Foundation.
   It gives us:
     * Documentation about how the building phase works
-    * A clear and defined CLI and [specification mechanism](https://github.com/linuxkit/linuxkit/blob/master/docs/yaml.md) (YAML)
+    * A clear and defined CLI and [specification] (YAML)
     * A community that is built and supportive
     * LinuxKit  cross-compiles in many architectures
-    * [Different output format](https://github.com/linuxkit/linuxkit/blob/master/README.md#booting-and-testing): ISO, init ramkdisk, aws, docker, rpi3...
+    * [Different output formats]: ISO, init ramkdisk, aws, docker, rpi3...
 * It is not easy to explain to the Tinkerbell community how OSIE works and the components it is made for, a lot of them are coming from specific Equinix Metal operational experience and they are not strictly needed in Tinkerbell.
   There is an ongoing conversation from the contributors about a replacement or a complete refactoring for OSIE.

 ## Architecture

-The hook project aims to provide an "in-place" swappable set of files (`kernel`/`initramfs`) that can be used to replace the [OSIE](https://github.com/tinkerbell/osie) environment that comes from Equinix Metal.
+The hook project aims to provide an "in-place" swappable set of files (`kernel`/`initramfs`) that can be used to replace the [OSIE] environment that comes from Equinix Metal.
 The key aims of this new project:

 - Immutable output